Robometer: Scaling General-Purpose Robotic Reward Models via Trajectory Comparisons: Experiments

 Our main analysis is performed via a controlled setting with data from the LIBERO~\citep{liu2023libero} robot manipulation simulated benchmark.
 We train models with 1,709 successful demos from \texttt{LIBERO-\{10, Object, Goal, Spatial\}} and evaluate performance on a sample of the 8,262 unseen, paired, successful and failed trajectories from \texttt{LIBERO-90}.

 \textbf{Reward Model Ablations.} To measure \ref{h1}, we train \method\ with \emph{only} progress prediction and also \method\ with both progress and preference prediction on the 1,709 demo dataset containing no failed trajectories.
-We then measure \ref{h2}---about scaling with failure data for preference training---by adding in 1,929 generated, failed LIBERO trajectories and train \method\ with the full \method\ training objective of progress and preference prediction on the larger dataset.
+We then measure \ref{h2}---scaling with failure data for preference training---by adding in 1,929 generated, failed LIBERO trajectories and train \method\ with the full \method\ training objective of progress and preference prediction on the larger dataset.
 These LIBERO ablations are trained with LoRA~\citep{hu2022lora} due to the small dataset size.
 Finally, we verify the importance of a pre-trained VLM (\ref{h3}) by training a larger, 500M-parameter version of ReWiND's transformer model (originally designed for low-data regimes) with our preference and progress objectives on the paired-failure LIBERO dataset.

 We depict results on LIBERO, and separately, trained on the full \datasetname\ and evaluated on \evaldatasetood\ (with failed data removed for +Preference and +Failed Data), in \Cref{tab:exp:ablations}.
 First, comparing \textbf{H1 Prog.
-Only} to \textbf{H1 +Preference}, adding preference supervision consistently improves policy ranking performance, increasing Kendall-$\tau_{a}$ from 0.63 to 0.74 on LIBERO-90 and from 0.31 to 0.54 on \evaldatasetood.
+Only} to \textbf{H1 +Preference}, adding preference supervision consistently improves policy ranking performance, increasing Kendall-$\tau_{a}$ on both LIBERO-90 and \evaldatasetood.
 Second, \textbf{incorporating failed trajectories} for preference training (\textbf{H2 +Failed Data}) yields the \textbf{largest gains} across all ranking-based metrics.
 On LIBERO-90, Kendall-$\tau$ improves to 0.92 and the average difference in final rewards between success–failure increases more than 4$\times$ relative to progress-only training.
-Similar trends hold on \evaldatasetood, where Kendall-$\tau$ increases from 0.54 to 0.66 and the success–failure separation improves from 0.24 to 0.33.
+Similar trends hold on \evaldatasetood, where Kendall-$\tau$ and success–failure separation improve significantly.
 Finally, replacing the pretrained VLM backbone with a scaled variant of ReWiND’s architecture (\textbf{H3 ReWiND Arch.}) results in a severe degradation across all metrics, confirming that large-scale multimodal pretrained backbone is essential for learning generalizable reward representations.
 See \Cref{sec:app:ablations} for additional ablations.